 - The Bureau of Land Management (BLM) controls land all across the country and allows boondocking on a first-come, first-served basis.
 Each spot varies on how long you are allowed to stay, though.
 Also, many of these spots are off the beaten path.
 You’ll need to be fairly comfortable driving or towing your RV along roads that are often unpaved and sometimes not in great condition.
 Researching the spots will help you understand the road conditions beforehand.

-- Here are some websites that also help you find and secure free spots:
+Here are some websites that also help you find and secure boondocking spots:

 - Boondocker’s Welcome is another membership website in which you can boondock for free as a guest on a fellow RVer’s property.
 Their property will have restrictions based on whether it’s a house, ranch, etc and may or may not have hook ups, but what a fun way to meet new RV friends!

-- Harvest Hosts offer a $40/year membership that connects you to businesses that are willing to host RVers on their land (farms, museums, vineyards, ranches, etc.).
-Your length of stay depends on the host’s preference, but some even offer hook ups!
+- Harvest Hosts offers a low-cost membership that connects you to homes and businesses that are willing to host RVers on their farms, museums, vineyards, ranches, etc. Your length of stay depends on the host’s preference, but some even offer hookups!
 Just remember, that although your RV spot is free, it is encouraged and courteous to purchase the service or product that the host offers.